opengovsg/postmangovsg-guide/campaign-guide/quick-start/email/scheduled-sending.md

 ### How will I know when my campaign has been sent?

-Aside from viewing the status of your campaign on your dashboard, you will also receive an email from PostmanSG informing you that your campaign has been sent.
+Aside from viewing the status of your campaign on your dashboard, you will also receive an email from Postman informing you that your campaign has been sent.

 <figure><img src="../../../.gitbook/assets/Screenshot 2022-12-27 at 11.42.42 AM.png" alt=""><figcaption><p>An email with your scheduled campaign name will be sent to you as confirmation.</p></figcaption></figure>